 Common Mistakes That Make Video Feel “Not Worth It”

 Even a decent video can underperform if the video marketing strategy is missing.
 Usually it’s not dramatic, it’s just a few small misfires stacked together.
+Most video marketing ideas fail because placement is unclear, pick the page first, then pick the video.

 - Trying to say everything, so the video ends up saying nothing clearly